1971 New Democratic Party leadership election: Frank Howard

 Of all of Lewis' challengers, Frank Howard was the oldest at 45, still considerably younger than Lewis' 61 years, and the only one not from Ontario.
 He entered the leadership campaign in January 1971, attacking the Waffle for what he perceived to be their political naiveté.
 At the time, he had served in the Commons for 14 years, one of the last CCF MPs left from the 1957 federal election, representing the Skeena electoral district.
 He was known for his caustic, no-nonsense approach to politics, and was frequently in trouble with the Speaker of the House of Commons.
 He also had a criminal record for armed robbery, committed when he was 18.
 This naturally led him to espousing penal reform as one of his main platform items.
 His other platform plank included support for native-Canadian issues, or in the parlance of the time, Indian Affairs.
 He did not spend much time campaigning before the convention, and even went on a two-week parliamentary trip to Australia and New Zealand in March.
 His strategy was to win delegate support at the convention in the days leading up to the Saturday vote.

 James (Jim) Laxer

 James Laxer was the youngest candidate, at 29 years old.
 He was the Waffle's candidate for leader, and he espoused their ultra-nationalistic left-wing views.
-He came from a family that originally were keen supporters of the Communist Party of Canada, until 1956, when Soviet Premier Nikita Khrushchev made public Josef Stalin's reign of terror.
+He came from a family that had been keen supporters of the Communist Party of Canada, until 1956, when Soviet Premier Nikita Khrushchev made public Josef Stalin's reign of terror.
 In the mid-1960s, he was the president of Canadian University Press, and was a lecturer at Queen's University during the campaign.
 He was married to Krista Maeots, who ran unsuccessfully for the NDP's presidency at the 1969 policy convention.
 She was also a leading figure in the Waffle movement.
 He did not hold elected office, but because all the candidates were debating the Waffle's issues he was effectively Lewis' main challenger.